naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 }
 ```

-- By default, AWS applies the managed SCP, `FullAWSAccess`(https://console.aws.amazon.com/organizations/?#/policies/p-FullAWSAccess), to all entities in the organization, which grants access to all services and actions.
+- By default, AWS applies the managed SCP `FullAWSAccess`, to all entities in the organization, which grants access to all services and actions.
 Be careful when removing this policy and not replacing it with another suitable policy (one that explicitly allows access to your desired list of services), as you can inadvertently end up locking yourself out.
       - **Example**: Access should only be granted to approved services (S3, EC2, DynamoDB), and all other service access should be blocked.
-You can do this by applying the below SCP and removing the default AWS managed SCP - FullAWSAccess.
+You can do this by applying the below SCP and removing the default `FullAWSAccess` policy.

 ```
 {